AngeloAntonioPrisco/ddditai/.doc/02-data_understanding/data_understanding.md

 **Section Description:**
 This section describes the initial exploration of the dataset retrieved during the data understanding phase.
 It highlights patterns, distributions, and potential correlations in the data, with the goal of identifying anomalies, missing values, or relationships that can guide preprocessing and imputation strategies.
+If new findings emerge, this section may be updated accordingly.
+Each update should be committed (push) to maintain a clear history of the evolution of the chosen studies to perform.

 **Objective:**
 - Compute standard descriptive statistics for numerical features (mean, median, std, min, max, quartiles).